InternationalColorConsortium/DemoIccMAX/Readme.md

     single multi-sample per pixel TIFF image.
 An iccMAX based profile can optionally be embedded in the resulting TIFF image.

-    * This tool has a dependency on the [LibTIFF](http://www.libtiff.org/) project.

   * IccTiffDump is a cross platform command line tool that outputs header and embedded ICC profile information about a TIFF image to the console.
-This tool has a dependency on the LibTIFF project.

-    * This tool has a dependency on the [LibTIFF](http://www.libtiff.org/) project.

-  * RefIccLabsCMM provides a MacOS-X based Color Management Module that can be used within the ColorSync environment.

-    * Many features of iccMAX based profiles are not accessible due to the limitation in support for only legacy ICC concepts within ColorSync.
+  * IccPngDump is a cross platform command line tool that outputs header and embedded ICC profile information about a PNG image to the console.

   * wxProfileDump provides a [wxWidgets](https://www.wxwidgets.org/) GUI based iccMAX and legacy ICC profile inspector tool.
-The code for this tool is based on wxWidgets 2.x, and is therefore dependent on this version of wxWidgets.
-At present only Windows based testing has been performed on this (though wxWidgets is a cross-platform development environment).
+The code for this tool is based on wxWidgets 3.2.

-    A development effort to port this tool to the cross-platform QT development environment is *greatly needed*.

 ## Example iccMAX Profiles